Tom Snyder, Editor

 “It was just a joy and a privilege to be outside in this stunning wilderness, and the aesthetic of it all, every day,” Cavanaugh said.

 “I felt so fortunate we were able to be in New Zealand and film these gorgeous landscapes,” Faris said.
 “It gives a lushness and legitimacy to the film.”Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!
+Click here to become a monthly partner and receive 15 movies for free!